-The bid and ask price of the Fund's unit shares shall be calculated at least once every business day.
+The bid and offer price of the Fund's unit shares shall be calculated at least once every business day.
 The price changes according to market conditions since the price of unit shares is based on the value of the securities in which the Fund invests.
 Such changes will be published by Stefnir hf. on its website and Arion Bank will also publish them at the Bank's service outlets.

-Assessments of the Fund's assets are carried out in accordance with Act No. 45/2020.
-According to Article 26 of the Act the Fund's assets shall at any given time reflect the real value of assets, taking into account market conditions.
+Assessments of the Fund's assets are carried out in accordance with Act No. 116/2021 on Undertakings for Collective Investment in Transferable Securities (UCITS).
+According to Article 21 of the Act the Fund's assets shall at any given time reflect the real value of assets, taking into account market conditions.
 The calculation of the redemption value and the assessment of the market value of assets are otherwise determined by the regulations in force each time.
 Financial instruments listed or admitted to trading on regulated securities markets shall be valued according to the closing price of the regulated securities market in question.
 The value of other financial instruments is subject to an assessment by the Management Company, and there is a valuation committee at Stefnir.
 A valuation is also subject to supervision by the depositary and an auditor.